don-r-kabob/lottobuddy/README.md

 		"tokenpath": "<API token file path>"
 	}

-tokenpath will be set automatically, but can be changed manually if desired.
+tokenpath will be set automatically, but can be changed manually either by hand in the config file or by command line option if desired.